-“Don’t blame yourself for your selfish instincts.
-Or if you must, make it short.
-You will falter and stumble if you insist on perceiving yourself as unworthy and low.”
+“Don’t blame yourself for being selfish.
+Or if you do, make it short.
+You will never progress if you insist on perceiving yourself as unworthy and low.”

-When I first got here, things seemed simpler than life on Earth.
+When I first got here, it seemed a lot simpler than life on Earth.
 But the joke’s on me—right now, I’m as confused as I was when I lived in San Francisco.

 That’s life, I guess.
 Irony abounds.

-Grifter’s Ridge feels uncomfortably familiar—like the part in a movie where the main character has to come face to face with a stunning profusion of poverty and lack.
-Without intending it, I’m placed in the role of the stunned protagonist as they walk through a camp of displaced people.
+Grifter’s Ridge feels uncomfortably familiar—like the scene in a movie where the main character comes face to face with poverty and lack.
+Right now, I’m playing the stunned protagonist as he walks through a camp of displaced people.
 Creatures and humans regard me with despair, anger, or blank acceptance.

-According to Nyanti, the Whisper Folk attacked five weeks prior.
+Between greetings and check-ins, Nyanti explains the Whisper Folk attacked five weeks prior.
 The Arcane Defense Corps—a volunteer force of Jelian Wizards—was quickly overwhelmed.
-They were meant to deter and discourage, not repel a serious assault.
+The Corps was meant to deter and discourage, not repel a serious assault.

 The Witch guides us into a large tent.
-We take seats on a circle of stumps, rough with cracks and splintery wood.
+We take a seat on a circle of stumps, rough with cracks and splintery wood.

 “Apologies.”
 She fits a leaf-rolled cigarette to her inky-black lips.
 “We once sat on vine-woven thrones.
 These stumps are a poor substitute.”

-“We are grateful nonetheless,” Gyrax says. “ ’Tis a meager soul who cannot appreciate the simpler pleasures.”
+“We are grateful nonetheless,” Gyrax says. “ ’Tis a meager soul who cannot appreciate simpler pleasures.”

 Nyanti chuckles.
-“Fair speech, Wolven.
+“Well spoken, Wolven.
 Would you care for a loken?”
 She reaches in her carry and produces a cigarette.
 “Any of you?”
 Her gaze swings around to everyone present.

-The others accept in a scatter of “Ayes,” but I hold back.
-I’ve only had weed a couple of times—I’m not really sure about smoking an Evermoor joint.
+The others accept with a scatter of “Ayes,” but I hold back.
+Weed has left me with mixed impressions—I’m not really sure about smoking an Evermoor joint.